Equity-Research-Association/jekyll-era/_careers/events-officer.md

 We need passionate contributors to organise various events related to equity research and add value for our members!

+## Everyday activities of the Events Officer include

 * Assist in planning and running of events, propose interesting future events
 * Liaise with a range of stakeholders during the organisation of events
 * Effectively collect and analyse feedback to optimise the delivery of future events.